 In Amber Fort, (sometimes called “Amer Fort”) near Jaipur, India, it’s common to see majestic elephants treated like golf carts—they’re forced to toil all day hauling tourists around on their backs, often in dangerous heat.
 Much of the abuse that these animals endure is carefully hidden from paying visitors, but one group of American tourists caught a small glimpse of it.
-When an exhausted elephant tried to escape from miserable conditions on an especially hot day, eight men quickly recaptured and viciously attacked the animal, beating him or her mercilessly with heavy wooden sticks that likely had nails or other sharp objects driven into them.
+When an exhausted elephant tried to escape from miserable conditions on an especially hot day, eight men quickly recaptured and viciously attacked the animal, beating her mercilessly with heavy wooden sticks.

 A Living Nightmare

 The visitors were rightfully horrified, but this act of extreme violence is no exception in India’s captive-elephant industry—it’s the norm.
 The more than 100 elephants forced to give rides to tourists at Amber Fort endure a nightmare that begins when they’re torn away from their mothers as babies and often only ends when they draw their last breaths.

 9 Reasons to Shut Down Elephant Rides in India